pedrofran12/hpim_dm/README.md

 # Requirements

  - Linux machine
- - Unicast routing protocol
+ - Unicast routing protocol*
- - Python3 (we have written all code to be compatible with at least Python v3.2)
+ - Python3 (we have written all code to be compatible with at least Python v3.3)
  - pip (to install all dependencies)
  - tcpdump

-HPIM-DM uses the Linux unicast routing table for RPF checks and also to detect loops.
+*HPIM-DM uses the Linux unicast routing table for RPF checks and also to detect loops.
 For this reason the Linux routing table must have consistent information.
 However some routing packages like most recent versions of Quagga set the metric of routes with a dummy value causing HPIM-DM to false suspect a loop and to not create multicast trees as expected.

 # Installation